CohenArthur/cohenarthur.github.io/_posts/2023-06-05-rust-derives.md

 This struct, through Rust's powerful type system, ensures that its given generic parameter implements the `Copy` trait.
 Because there is no need to keep an instance of `T` within the type, it uses a [phantom type](https://doc.rust-lang.org/rust-by-example/generics/phantom.html) to enable the struct's genericity.

-The let statement creates a new binding, which does not create a value of type `AssertParamIsCopy<Register>`, but forces the compiler to create a monomorphized version of `AssertParamIsCopy` with `Register` as its type parameter.
-Then, during typechecking, the compiler ensures that `Register` meets the criteria for being passed to `AssertParamIsCopy`: This criteria is `Copy + ?Sized`.
+The `let` statement creates a new binding, which does not create a value of type `AssertParamIsCopy<Register>`, but forces the compiler to create a monomorphized version of `AssertParamIsCopy` with `Register` as its type parameter.
+Then, during type checking, the compiler ensures that `Register` meets the criteria for being passed to `AssertParamIsCopy`: This criteria is `Copy + ?Sized`.
 If the type is not `Copy`, we will get an error - so if our union is not `Copy`, we cannot clone it!

 For experienced Rust playahs, this is baby shit.
 For others, including myself, this is super cool type-system witchcraft that everyone should know about!
 Figuring this out made my day a whole lot better, and reminded me of just how cool type systems are.
 I think it is *mega-fine* to see it being utilized in this way directly by the compiler.